-This luscious, lemon poppy seed layer cake is filled with sweet lemon curd and a delicious pastry cream.
+This luscious, lemon poppy seed cake is filled with sweet lemon curd and a delicious pastry cream.
 You’ll be whipping this up all spring long!

 No one would ever know how simple this cake is, based on how impressive it looks!
 For more simple layer cakes, try Pistachio Layer Cake or S’mores Layer Cake.